spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 {% endraw %}

 It is important for the `url` to be `https://app.spacelift.io` and for the `token` to be a [Spacelift API key](../../integrations/api.md#spacelift-api-key-token).
-Admin access is not required.
+Although Admin access is not required, if you are using our login policies, non-admin keys must be defined within this policy.